SPF, DMARC, and Compliance Addresses

 - Email groups or distribution lists with the following IDs:

-abuse (contact about email service abuse) admin (administrator contact - not documented in RFC) administrator (administrator contact - not documented in RFC) hostmaster (contact about domain zone issues) noc (contact about network infrastructure issues) postmaster (contact about email infrastructure issues) security (contact about security issues) webmaster (contact about websites)
+abuse (contact for email service abuse) admin (administrator contact - not documented in RFC) administrator (administrator contact - not documented in RFC) hostmaster (contact for domain zone issues - also for SOA) noc (contact for network infrastructure issues) postmaster (contact for email infrastructure issues) security (contact for security issues - also for CAA, security.txt) webmaster (contact for websites)

 Google Workspace Forwarding Strategy: